 “The Old 1899 Post Office is a massive bulwark of the city’s historic charm.
 Without it, all that frozen bureaucracy on Pennsylvania Avenue would become unbearably oppressive.
 Besides, it was there first.”

 — Wolf Von Eckardt

 After Owings was transferred to WNBC in New York, Leila Smith became the first president of Don’t Tear It Down.
-Smith and numerous volunteers continued the dedication and idealism from which the city’s first citizen lobby emerged as an organization to protect Washington’s heritage, history, and physical landscape.
+Smith and numerous volunteers continued the dedication and the idealism from which the city’s first citizen lobby emerged as an organization to protect the heritage, history, and physical landscape of Washington.

 The early successes of Don’t Tear It Down were literally monumental.
-The Old Post Office was saved over a period of years with the help of many people, in particular Nancy Hanks, chairman of the National Endowment for the Arts, for whom the building was later named.
-After the landmark’s fate was secured, Don’t Tear It Down mounted a campaign to save the Franklin School (1974).
-Today, the building is leased to a private museum.
+The Old Post Office was saved over a period of years with the help of many people – in particular, Nancy Hanks, chairman of the National Endowment for the Arts, for whom the building was later named.
+After the landmark’s fate was secured, Don’t Tear It Down mounted a campaign in 1974 to save the Franklin School, designed by Adolf Cluss and constructed in 1869.
+Today, the exterior of that building has been sensitively restored, and key elements of the historic interior have been reconstructed.
+In 2020, the building reopened as Planet Word, a privately-funded language arts museum.
 Two other important downtown victories were the 1974 litigation that saved the Willard Hotel from demolition (restored in 1986) and the 1985 designation of the Warner Theatre (restored in 1992).